barumau/pandunia/english/grammar.md

 1. Every word is read as it is written.
 No letter is silent.
 Only the lower-case letters are necessary.
 2. The stress accent is on the syllable before the last consonant of the word.
-3. Nouns are undefined by number and gender.
+3. Nouns are unaffected by number or gender.
 They are neither masculine nor feminine, and neither singular nor plural by default.
-4. When adjective is before the noun, it is a modifier.
-When it follows the noun, it is an adjectival verb.
+4. When an adjective is placed before a noun, it works as a modifier.
+When it follows the noun, it works as an adjectival verb.
     - ex. **bon pan** = Good bread. **pan bon** = Bread (is) good.
 5. Compound words are made by combining the elements that form them.
 The main word stands at the end.
     - ex. **poste sanduk** = mailbox
 6. Sentences with transitive verbs have subject-verb-object word order.
 Most active verbs end in **-a**.
     - ex. **mi penta meza.** = I paint tables.
-7. Sentence with passive meaning has only subject and verb.
+7. A sentence with passive meaning has only a subject and a verb.
 Most passive verbs end in **-u**.
     - ex. **meza pentu.** = Table is painted.
-8. The object of a transitive verb can function as the subject of the following verb.
+8. The object of a transitive verb can function as the subject of the next verb in the sentence.
 This structure is called the _pivot structure_.
-    - ex. **mi cing ti dona pesa.** = I ask you to give money.
+    - ex. **mi cing ti dar pesa.** = I ask you to give money.
 9. Pronouns can be left out when they are obvious and redundant.
     - **mi kia ti saba pandunia?** → **kia ti saba pandunia?** = Do you speak Pandunia?
     - **mi cing ti loga tez.** →  **cing loga tez.** = Please speak louder.